 A whirlwind of music blew through the first half of my life.
-As a teenager, I stood on my bed belting out “I am Woman” to the chagrin of my neighbors; a senior in college, I performed my recital in four different languages, none of them English; and for 25 years I led a congregation of worshipers with guitar and conductor’s wand alike.
+As a teenager, I stood on my bed belting “I am Woman” out of the open windows, to the chagrin of my neighbors; my senior year in college, I performed a vocal recital in four different languages, none of them English; and for 25 years I led a congregation of worshipers behind a guitar and sometimes a conductor’s wand.
 Today the only exercise my vocal cords will get is either in what I like to call ‘car karaoke’ or joining my daughter and son-in-law around the family upright.
 Here is a humorous sample of what I used to do.

 We have all heard the saying,

 Beauty is in the eye of the beholder.Margaret Wolfe Hungerford

 Today as I scrolled through the Go Make Some Art!
 Facebook page, it occurred to me that true beauty is in the soul of the creator, kind of like the difference between the technically savvy pianist and the one who can make the instrument sing.
 You know what I mean.
 Writers whose words come to life, painters, singers, even cooks who ply their craft with such heart that those who partake of their works are moved to deep emotion.
 This is the connection we crave, for without it, what meaning can we give to the things we create?

 There is something about working with the hands that bridges the gap between body and soul.
 When I plant a seed, push a needle, or tilt a canvas, my mind is forced to let go its heady thoughts and focus on that space inside me where the real life of me lies.
 As an outer reflection of what the inner eye sees, the visual arts demand the most of a person.
 But to lay anything to canvas is to subject one’s soul to the judgements of every passerby, and if the artist does not love his or her own heart well, there is the possibility of self-loathing and despair.
 But excusing what the hands have made diminishes the life of the soul within, even if just a little.